jumba23/InvenTrack-frontend/README.md

     - LandingPage/
       - landingHeader.js: Header structure with "Sign up" and "Login" buttons.
       - landingMain.js: Page with images and tex about the application.
+    - Modal/
+      - logoutModal.js: Confirm the intention to logout with "YES" and "NO" button options.
     - Footer.js: Footer style and structure
     - Header.js: Header style and structure
     - Sidebar.js: Sidebar style and structure